-The TelAbortion Study is a research project that aims to evaluate the use of telemedicine for providing a medical abortion to women who prefer to receive the abortion pills in the mail.
+The TelAbortion Study is a research project that aims to evaluate the use of telemedicine for providing a medical abortion to those who prefer to receive the abortion pills in the mail.

 All the medications used in a TelAbortion are approved by the U.S. Food and Drug Administration (FDA) and are the same ones you would receive if you went to an office or clinic for in-person care.
 The experimental part of the study is the mailing of the medications – current restrictions require they be given to the patient directly, even though the drug’s label allows the patient to ingest the medication at home.